Editor's note: this article contains affiliate links - full disclosure is at the end of the article.

 Bonus Item: A Hands On Food Photography Workshop

 One of the best investments you can make in your photography is a real, in-person food photography workshop.
 You don't need to wait for a food blogging conference to attend one.
 One-day workshops often run in large centres regularly.
 Join the mailing lists of local photography schools or camera shops.
 Google "food photography workshops" in your city.
-They can run anywhere from fifty or sixty dollars to several hundred dollars for a four to six hour workshop, depending on the instructor and what's being covered.
+They can run anywhere from a hundred dollars to several hundred dollars for a four to six hour workshop, depending on the instructor and what's being covered.

 A workshop will get you in a live shooting environment, help you learn your camera and, perhaps most importantly, get immediate feedback from an expert.
 That alone is well worth the price of admission!